ybruce61414/Cryptography/AES/README.md

 # AES-128 Implementation in Pure Python
-This is my pure python implementation of ASE 128bit encryption algorithm in ECB and CBC modes.
+This is my pure python implementation of AES 128-bit encryption algorithm in ECB and CBC modes.
 For simplicity, we divide it into three sections written as modules and ultimately combine them into [one](https://github.com/ybruce61414/Cryptography/blob/master/AES/AES_final.ipynb).

 1. Key expansion
 2. Encryption for a single block(128 bits)